 The mission of the Department of Biological Sciences is to foster an atmosphere that enables our students, faculty and staff to excel in the classroom, at the lab bench and in the field.
 To that end, our programs are designed to help students cultivate a life-long curiosity about biology while developing the intellectual and technical skills needed to pursue careers in biology.

-We offer BA, BS, MS and PhD degrees in Biology.
+We offer BA, BS, MS and PhD degrees in Biological Sciences.
 Our graduate students can focus their studies in two areas of specialization - Cell/Molecular Biology and Ecology.

 We also offer certificate programs in Conservation Biology and in Bioinformatics.